racket/rhombus/text/0004-lexpr.md

 ((#%line foo bar (#%line zig (#%indent (#%line zag) (#%line zog))) baz))
 ```

-XXX MORE sacred cows: no named characters (these are just variables
-that you can use `@(BLAH)`) to get ; limited numbers and other
-literals (I don't like literal vectors, etc, and I think things like
-`binary{01010101}` are a better interface to new notations.
-In
-particular, they are more uniform than having just a few things built
-in.)

 XXX MORE goal: only one way to format
 --- not really, because of \ and precedence